m2a9x45/docs/source/index.html.md

 ]
 ```

-This endpoint retruns a number of live depatures from the specifed station
+This endpoint retruns up to 150 live depatures from the specifed station

 ### HTTP Request